Hannah Brandt and Amanda Kessel led the Gophers with two points each in the 3-0 win

 The Gophers completed a perfect season with a 6-3 win over Boston Univ. to win its second straight title.

 2015-16 • Senior Season: Named WCHA Preseason Player of the Year • named team co-captain with Lee Stecklein • recorded five points (4g-1a), including a then career-high four-goal game, in home-opening sweep over St. Cloud State (Oct.
 9-10) • named WCHA Offensive Player of the Week after recording eight points (3g-5a) in sweep at Ohio State (Oct.
 16-17) • had two hat tricks in the first six games of the season • named the WCHA Offensive Player of the Week after tying a Minnesota single-game record by scoring five goals, including her 100th career goal as a Gopher and a natural hat trick, and recording her 247th career point to become Minnesota’s all-time career points leader in 8-3 win over Bemidji State (Nov.
 14) • led the Gophers with six points (2g-4a) in series sweep over Yale (Nov.
-20-21) • has at least one point in 12 of first 14 games this season.
+20-21) • had at least one point in 12 of first 14 games of the season • had five points (3g-2a) in 11-1 win at Minnesota State (Nov.
+27) • missed four games due to injury (Jan.
+9-17) • had five points (1g-4a), including a game-winning goal, in series sweep at St. Cloud State (Jan.
+22-23).

 2014-15 • Junior Season: Named Patty Kazmaier Memorial Award top-three finalist, AHCA/CCM First Team All-American, All-USCHO First Team, NCAA Frozen Four Most Outstanding Player, NCAA All-Tournament Team, WCHA Player of the Year, WCHA Scoring Champion, All-WCHA First Team, WCHA Preseason Player of the Year, WCHA Scholar Athlete and WCHA All-Academic Team • ranked second in the nation and led the Gophers with 74 points (34g-40a) • ranked third in the nation with 1.85 points and 0.85 goals per game while playing in 40 games • ranked fifth in the nation with 1.00 assists per game • 34 goals ranks seventh and 74 points ranks 10th in Gopher single-season records • scored six game-winning goals • led the Gophers and ranked tied for third in the NCAA with 17 points (6g-11a) on the power play • led the nation with a +69 plus/minus rating • led the team and ranked fourth in the NCAA with 209 shots on goal • led the Gophers with 20 multi-point games, including 11 multi-assist games and six multi-goal games • recorded at least one point in each of the first eight games of the season • scored four goals on the road at Minnesota Duluth (Oct.
 10-11) • scored a short-handed goal and added an assist in 4-1 win over Wisconsin (Oct.
 17) • set up Rachel Ramsey's game-winner in 2-1 overtime win at Wisconsin (Oct.
 18) • named WCHA Offensive Player of the Week after recording seven points (2g-5a) in sweep over North Dakota (Oct.
 24-25) • missed 1-0 loss to Bemidji State (Nov.
 1) while earning silver with the U.S. Women's National Team at the Four Nations Cup in Kamloops, British Columbia (Nov.
 4-8) • had 32 points (11g-21a) during a season-best 12-game point streak Nov.
 29-Jan.
 24 • named WCHA Offensive Player of the Week after tying her career-best with nine points (2g-7a) in sweep over St. Cloud State (Dec.
 5-6) • set a new Gopher program record (tied with linemate Dani Cameranesi) with a career-best six assists and added a goal to tie a Gopher program record with a career-high seven-point game in 12-0 win over St. Cloud State (Dec.
 5) • named WCHA Offensive Player of the Week after leading the Gophers with four points (3g-1a) and scoring the lone shootout goal as Minnesota took five of six WCHA points from Wisconsin (Jan.
 10-11) • had six points (1g-5a) in sweep over Minnesota State (Jan.
 16-17) • had five points in sweep over St. Cloud State (Jan.
 23-24), including recording her 200th career point as a Gopher and becoming just the seventh Gopher ever to surpass the 200 career point mark • scored the game-winning goal in 3-1 win at North Dakota (Feb.
 7) • had five points (4g-1a), including first hat trick of the season, in WCHA First Round sweep over Minnesota State (Feb.
 27-28) • ended the season with seven points (3g-4a) on a three-game point streak, including recording three points (1g-2a) in 3-1 Frozen Four semifinal win over Wisconsin (March 20) and scoring the game winner in 4-1 national championship win over Harvard (March 22) • won gold with Team USA and had five points (3g-2a) at the 2015 IIHF Women's World Championship in Malmo, Sweden.